I thought it appropriate to use a picture of our university library for the graphic. :) |

 This book also reminds me of Flannery O'Connor in terms of the use of metaphor, and how it's hard to understand, but in addition, it reminds me of Flannery O'Connor in the way that it turns one's expectations on their head.
 (I will literally NEVER forget the moment when I was reading The Violent Bear It Away and realized that the way I'd been approaching the character and story was exactly backwards.)
 There were moments that reminded me of that moment in this book, although they were more subtle.

 It's about a priest who wants to Get Things Done, who wants to See The Church (and especially his order) Succeed.
 A priest who sometimes thinks that maybe in very subtle ways, the ends justify the means.
 A priest who is just fine with putting off expressing his principles until a later date, if that will get the order more money.
 But a priest who thinks that he is working as hard as he can for the coming of Christ's kingdom and growing in virtue.
 And it's scary.
 You start out by being like "oh dang, he is awful", and by the end of the book you're asking yourself "am I him?"
-And it's frankly terrifying
+And it's frankly terrifying.

 (The ending is also wonderful and interesting and scary, and I can't tell you anything about it, both because it's subtle, and for fear of spoilers.)